cozymantis/clothes-swap-salvton-comfyui-workflow/README.md

 A ComfyUI Workflow for swapping clothes using [SAL-VTON](https://openaccess.thecvf.com//content/CVPR2023/papers/Yan_Linking_Garment_With_Person_via_Semantically_Associated_Landmarks_for_Virtual_CVPR_2023_paper.pdf).

+Generates backgrounds and swaps faces using Stable Diffusion 1.5 checkpoints.

 Made with 💚 by the [CozyMantis](https://cozymantis.gumroad.com/) squad.

 ![ComfyUI workflow to swap clothes](./workflow.jpeg)